Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ![Plot #8][8]

-### Sub-Sampling the Data in SQL

-When preparing data for model building in [Azure Machine Learning Studio](https://studio.azureml.net), you may either decide on the **SQL query to use directly in the Reader module** or persist the engineered and sampled data in a new table, which you could use in the [Reader][reader] module with a simple **SELECT * FROM <your\_new\_table\_name>**.

-In this section we will create a new table to hold the sampled and engineered data.
-An example of a direct SQL query for model building is provided in the [Data Exploration and Feature Engineering in SQL Server](#dbexplore) section.

-### Data Exploration using SQL Queries in IPython Notebook
+### Data Exploration on Sampled Data using SQL Queries in IPython Notebook

 In this section, we explore data distributions using the sampled data which is persisted in the new table we created above.
 Note that similar explorations can be performed using the original tables.